-We are proud to announce a unique new landscape for Royal Victoria Dock.
-The Royal Docks Team is currently working with Biomatrix to build a brand-new floating garden!
-Lushly populated with shrubs, plants and submerged planters, this new spot will be a green haven for people and nature alike, enticing locals and visitors to explore the neighbourhood.
+We are proud to announce planning permission has been granted for a unique new landscape for Royal Victoria Dock.
+The Royal Docks Team is currently working with Biomatrix to build the floating gardens.

 Well-kept green spaces; routes to walk by the dock edge; and activities to animate the waterfront.
 These were key themes that emerged from last year’s consultation on the future of the area.
 In addition to planting hundreds of trees, and revamping Thames Barrier Park, the Royal Victoria Dock gardens are the start of a greener future for the Royal Docks.

 Environmental sustainability and durability are central to the plans.
 The structure will be anchored in place in the water using durable, recycled and fully recyclable, non-toxic flotation materials.
 A shallow section of wetland will be incorporated to provide a diverse habitat for aquatic flora and fauna.

 Jamie Gordon from Biomatrix said, "The post-industrial milieu of hard-edged urban waterways, particularly as seen in the Royal Victoria Docks, are invariably lacking in wetland diversity.
 Yet here at Biomatrix, we knew that we were capable of delivering a transformational and restorative green space to the dockside, but for it to really succeed there had to be a strong element of interactivity, access and engagement with the local residents.